chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ordering: 2
 ---

-# Assignment 5
+# Assignment JS+Node

 In this assignment you will build the backbone of your application.
 In the first part of this assignment, you will add **client-­side JavaScript** code to your application to make it interactive.
-In part two, you will write server-side code in **Node.js** and use WebSockets to enable clients to communicate with each other via the server.
+In part two, you will write server-side code in **Node.js** and use **WebSockets** to enable clients to communicate with each other via the server.

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
-Both team members **must contribute to the code** and **both team members must understand all parts of the code**.
+Both team members **must contribute to the code** and **both team members must understand the code**.
 The group interview will focus on having the required functionality and showing off your understanding of the code.
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).

 ### Overview of deliverables and upload procedure